 The difference between "Shimmer" and "Twinkle" is that twinkle is more random: Two different strings of lights that are both told to shimmer at the same time will quickly turn off and on in sync with each other; if they are instead told to twinkle, they will still quickly turn off and on, but not in sync with each other.

-In the Sequencer, shimmer is represented with diagonal lines:
+In the Sequence Editor, shimmer is represented with diagonal lines:

 Two channels, each with shimmer between 1 second and 2 seconds

 On the Tools toolbar, the Shimmer tool is represented by a button with wavy lines:

 Shimmer is only supported on Light-O-Rama controllers.
 If it is used on a different device type, it will simply turn the lights on to their full brightness.

 The Shimmer tool itself shimmers the lights at full intensity.
 You can also shimmer the lights while fading up or fading down, or at some intensity other than full intensity, by using a custom tool instead of the Shimmer tool.

 The fade tools will make the brightness of your lights gradually change, either brighter or less bright.
 Both the starting brightness and the ending brightness can be specified, anywhere from 0% to 100%, as can the length of time that it takes to fade from one to the other.

 In the Sequence Editor, fades are represented by gradually varying colors, between light grey (representing 0%) and the color that you assigned to the channel (representing 100%).
 For example, the following picture shows a sequence with four channels (two red and two green), all fading over the course of the first second of the sequence.
 The first channel fades up from 0% to 100%; the second from 25% to 100%; the third fades down from 100% to 0%; the fourth from 100% to 25%: